-My scholarly work focuses on the intersections of race and empire within the United States from Reconstruction to the Great War.
-My first book, A Dream of the Future: Race, Empire, and Modernity at the Atlanta and Nashville World’s Fairs will be published with Oxford University Press in 2016.
+My first book, A Dream of the Future: Race, Empire, and Modernity at the Atlanta and Nashville World’s Fairs was published with Oxford University Press in 2018.
 In it I examine how southerners at the end of the nineteenth century worked through the major questions facing a nation undergoing profound change.
 At the expositions, they attempted to understand how the region could be industrial and imperial on its own terms.
 In addition to the book an article examining African American participation in the expositions was published in the Journal of Southern History.